About the website

-Printable version of itinerary
+Printable version of trip itinerary

-Images from Shikoku Slide Show
+Shikoku 88 Temple Pilgrimage Slide Show

 The 88 Temple pilgrimage is an eleven-hundred-year-old, 800 mile-long route that encircles the Japanese island of Shikoku, the smallest of Japan's four principal islands.
 The route links the sacred sites associated with the ninth century, Shikoku-born Buddhist monk, Kūkai, who after death became known as Kōbō Daishi ("dharma master")—a figure much revered in Japan for his wisdom and benevolence.
 The route of this pilgrimage has been followed by pilgrims for over a millennium.
 It's a Japanese "Camino de Santiago" undertaken in whole or in part by thousands of pilgrims (known as henro) each year.
 Shikoku provides the finest of backdrops for the pilgrimage.
 The island is the epitome of the "old Japan," the "off-the-beaten-path Japan"—a Japan that has in many ways been "lost" beneath the bustle of its ultra-modern cities like Tokyo, hundreds of miles away.
 It's an island full of natural and cultural landscapes right out of a Japanese storybook, as one writer put it.

-Join us to explore this ancient pilgrimage route on foot following in the footsteps of Kōbō Daishi during either the autumn foliage or cherry blossom seasons.
+Join us to explore this ancient pilgrimage route on foot following in the footsteps of Kōbō Daishi during the cherry blossom season.
 Enjoy hiking mixed with architecture, food, village life, and perhaps even the prospect of personal enlightenment!
-You'll hike the best, most beautiful segments of the 88 Temple pilgrimage route as well as ascend to the summits of two of Shikoku's sacred peaks—Ishizuchi-san (the highest peak in western Japan) and Tsurugi-san—nestled in the mountainous interior of the island.
+You’ll hike the best, most beautiful segments of the 88 Temple pilgrimage route.
 Be among the first to uncover an experience still largely unknown to travelers outside Japan.
+Along the way, you may feel the spirit of Kōbō Daishi with you as you walk, hence the pilgrimage’s motto, Dōgyō Ninin, (“we two, traveling together”).

-It's even more mysterious to foreigners, who rarely venture this far off the beaten path.
+Shikoku remains a mystery to the average Japanese.
+It’s even more mysterious to foreigners, who rarely venture this far off the beaten path.

---DON GEORGE, "Japan's Past Perfect," National Geographic Traveler, January/February 2012
+–DON GEORGE, “Japan’s Past Perfect,” National Geographic Traveler, January/February 2012

 Day 1